Sudoite/ctf-writeups/PicoCTF2018/web/ASimpleQuestion/README.md

 ```
 ![./manual_flag.png](./manual_flag.png)

 Not bad!
 That was a useful learning exercise, and I am well on my way to enumerating a database with blind SQL injection using my own code.
 I believe I know a bit more about how `SQLMap` works now.
-[Here's](./)
+[Here's](./exploit-A-Simple-Question.py) the full exploit code.

 ### Comparison to Other Approaches

+This write-up is pretty much along the same lines as other solutions, except for one improvement over the other approaches in the binary search, which was harder to implement but runs more efficiently.
+For the purposes of this problem, a linear search would probably have been the fastest solution simply because it requires less time to implement.

-This write-up is pretty much along the same lines as other solutions. [shiltemann](https://github.com/shiltemann/CTF-writeups-public/tree/master/PicoCTF_2018#web-exploitation-650-a-simple-question) goes from the fact that there's an input parameter called `answer` and just goes ahead and guesses it one letter at a time.
-He doesn't use a binary search, he just loops through all the possible letters.
+[shiltemann](https://github.com/shiltemann/CTF-writeups-public/tree/master/PicoCTF_2018#web-exploitation-650-a-simple-question) goes from the fact that there's an input parameter called `answer` and just goes ahead and guesses it one letter at a time.

-[LiUHack] thought to check the source code of the web problem first, and indeed the source code is [available](http://2018shell.picoctf.com:2644/answer2.phps)!
-I also liked his recognition of a potential [type juggling](./https://www.owasp.org/images/6/6b/PHPMagicTricks-TypeJuggling.pdf) vulnerability in the PHP code (apparently not easily exploitable since the canary, "41AndSixSixths", is not easy to guess and does not start with a zero). [tcode2k16](https://tcode2k16.github.io/blog/posts/picoctf-2018-writeup/web-exploitation/#a-simple-question) uses [GLOB](https://www.tutorialspoint.com/sqlite/sqlite_glob_clause.htm) in their SQL queries. [d4rkvaibhav](https://github.com/d4rkvaibhav/picoCTF-2018-Writeups/tree/master/WEB_EXPLOITATION/A%20SIMPLE%20QUESTION) uses a technique similar to [this one](http://www.securityidiots.com/Web-Pentest/SQL-Injection/Blind-SQL-Injection.html) to get all the characters in the canary, and then unscrambles / capitalizes them.
+[LiUHack](https://github.com/liuhack/writeups/blob/master/2018/picoCTF/A_simple_question/README.md) thought to check the source code of the web problem first, and indeed the source code is [available](http://2018shell.picoctf.com:2644/answer2.phps)!
+I also liked their recognition of a potential [type juggling](./https://www.owasp.org/images/6/6b/PHPMagicTricks-TypeJuggling.pdf) vulnerability in the PHP code (apparently not easily exploitable since the canary, "41AndSixSixths", is not easy to guess and does not start with a zero). [tcode2k16](https://tcode2k16.github.io/blog/posts/picoctf-2018-writeup/web-exploitation/#a-simple-question) uses [GLOB](https://www.tutorialspoint.com/sqlite/sqlite_glob_clause.htm) in their SQL queries. [d4rkvaibhav](https://github.com/d4rkvaibhav/picoCTF-2018-Writeups/tree/master/WEB_EXPLOITATION/A%20SIMPLE%20QUESTION) uses a technique similar to [this one](http://www.securityidiots.com/Web-Pentest/SQL-Injection/Blind-SQL-Injection.html) to get all the characters in the canary, and then unscrambles / capitalizes them.
 That solution requires a bit more guesswork than the others.
 [Dvd848](https://github.com/Dvd848/CTFs/blob/master/2018_picoCTF/A%20Simple%20Question.md) uses the following query:

 ```
 q = "' union SELECT answer from answers where length(answer) = {} and answer like '{}%".format(guess)